Corinne Schroeder: Boston University (2017–2021)

+Her senior campaign in 2020–21 was cut short by the COVID-19 pandemic and she played just eight games in the heavily altered season, recording a .911 save percentage and 2.23 GAA.
+She was named to the National Goaltender of the Year Award Watch List and posted a 20-save shutout in a 1–0 win over Maine on January 7.
+Despite the challenges of the COVID-19-impacted season, Schroeder finished her four seasons with the best career save percentage and goals against average in Boston University Terriers women's ice hockey program history, a .929 SV% and 1.98 GAA across 91 games.

+Quinnipiac University (2021–2022)

 Presented with the opportunity to play a fifth year of NCAA college eligibility due to the COVID-19 pandemic, Schroeder selected to join the Quinnipiac Bobcats women's ice hockey program in the ECAC Hockey conference as a graduate student for the 2021–22 season.
-Her first start with the Bobcats came on September 25, 2021, a 5–1 victory against the Maine Blackbears.
+Her first start with the Bobcats came on September 25, 2021, a 5–1 victory against the Maine Black Bears.
 During the game, Schroeder made women's college ice hockey history as the first goaltender credited with a goal after the puck was misplayed by Maine into their own goal following a kick save by Schroeder.

 The history-making debut set the tone for her season, during which she recorded six shutouts and finished with the third-best save percentage and sixth-best goals against average in the country; her .951 SV% set a single-season program record.
-Her incredible season earned top-three finalist selection for 2022 Women's Hockey Goalie of the Year and she was named to the New England Division I All-Star Team and All-USCHO First Team.
+She recorded a 15–8–2 overall record and posted a 1.44 goals against average, which ranked sixth in the country.
+In the home stretch of the season, she led the team through three straight wins against top-10 ranked Yale and Clarkson.
+Her incredible season earned top-three finalist selection for 2022 Women's Hockey Goalie of the Year, and she was named to the New England Division I All-Star Team, All-USCHO First Team, and Quinnipiac's Most Valuable Player.

 Schroeder concluded her college ice hockey career playing in the 2022 NCAA women's ice hockey tournament, her first NCAA tournament.
-She earned a shutout in the first round against the Syracuse Orange in a 0–4 victory, the first NCAA tournament win and first shutout in Quinnipiac Bobcats program history.
+She earned a shutout in the first round against the Syracuse Orange in a 4–0 victory, the first NCAA tournament win and first shutout in Quinnipiac Bobcats program history.
 Facing the number one seeded Ohio State Buckeyes in the national quarterfinals, she made 73 saves in a Herculean effort that carried the Bobcats into double overtime before they ultimately fell to the Buckeyes.
 Prior to the national quarterfinals, her career high stops in a single game had been 42 saves.
 The 73-save game set a Quinnipiac Bobcats women's ice hockey program single-game record and ties for sixth in the NCAA Division I women's ice hockey all-time record book.